 Figure 4.1.1-1: Three types of virtualized network product class

+Editor’s Note: Detailed description of Type 1 is FFS.

 ***END OF 2nd CHANGE ***

 *** BEGINNING OF 3rd CHANGE ***

 For type 2 and type 3, the 3GPP defined functionalities, the virtualization layer, and the hardware layer can be decoupled from each other and can be provided by different vendors.
 It implies that the targets of security assurance evaluation could be the decoupled components of a virtualized network product and the security assurance requirements on the interface(s) between components of type 2 and type 3 need to be considered in decoupling scenarios.

+Editor’s Note: Only the interface(s) is mentioned in the above paragraph, whether the interface(s) is the only object in this study is not clear.
+If not, other part of description is FFS.
+If yes, the scope of this study needs to be clarified to reflect this.